 For the “Quick Glancer” :

-I’m a 30 old, trilingual Third Culture Kid (TCK) with a travel bug turned globe-trotter and in the confusing process of writing to eventually publish.
+I’m a 32 year old, trilingual Third Culture Kid (TCK, ish) with a travel bug turned globe-trotter and in the confusing process of writing to eventually publish.
 I haven’t decided on a ‘full-time’ job to do on the side of my writing (hah!), but after four years of teaching the world English, one country at a time, it’s time to infiltrate the rest of education and attempt to ameliorate it.

 For the “Tell Me More Glancer” :

 The name’s Melinda (pen name was Alison Juste), but you can call me Mel, or come up with your own nickname, I’m growing a collection.
-I was born in a small country, moved to France when I was two and became completely bilingual when I moved to California 12 or so years later.
-(Yes, adjusting to American high school was quite the culture shock, and let’s not mention reading Shakespeare) After graduating college, I wanted to return to Japan, so I applied and got accepted to the JET Program and got to teach English in rural Japan for two years.
-Then I taught English at a French university, had a bit of a roller coaster of (reverse) culture shock, completed my Master’s in Australia (because why not) and now in the midst of figuring out how I fit in the realm of education.
+I grew up in France and became completely bilingual when I moved to California 12 or so years later.
+(Yes, adjusting to American high school was quite the culture shock, and let’s not mention reading Shakespeare.)
+After graduating college, I wanted to return to Japan, so I applied and got accepted to the JET Program and taught English in rural Japan for two years.
+Then I taught English at a French university, had a bit of a roller coaster of (reverse) culture shock, completed my Master’s in Australia (because why not), and now in the midst of figuring out how I fit in the world.

 In the meantime, enjoy day trips inside my head, but please, keep an open mind.
 Who knows what you might find in there!